Vadilonga/svelte-tailwind-keycloak/README.md

 starter for svelte with tailwind and keycloak

 ## Setup
+- npm i (to install all dependencies).
-- run keycloak on docker
+- run keycloak on docker.
   ```
   docker run -p 8080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:20.0.3 start-dev
   ```

-- create a new realm keycloak (example: keycloak), a new client (example: svelte-app) and a user to test the login.
+- create a new realm keycloak (example: keycloak).
+- Inside the realm previously created create a new client (example: svelte-app).
+- Inside the realm previously created create a user to test the login.
+- Setup the password for the user previously created.

-- try to login in your svelte app
+- try to login in your svelte app.

   #### ⚠️ ONLY IN DEV ENVIRONMENT ⚠️